The 2008 Champions League Final: How the Drama Unfolded

 With only a sprawling Edwin Van Der Sar to beat, the England international calmly tucked the ball home and raced off in celebration.
 With his arms pointing to the sky in memory of his late mother, Lampard had brought his team level.

-Red Cards And The Slip
+Red Cards and the Slip

 Chelsea's goal at the end of the first half had breathed new life into the West London side, and they dominated most of the second half of the game.
-United's defence however was able to withstand most of the Blues' attacks, with only Didier Drogba's attempt four minutes from time the only chance to truly frighten the United fans.
+United's defence, however, was able to withstand most of the Blues' attacks, with only Didier Drogba's attempt four minutes from time the only chance to truly frighten the United fans.

 Extra time at the end of the ninety minutes was where the game really took off again.
 Both sides had chances to win the game with efforts from Ryan Giggs for United, and Frank Lampard striking the underside of the crossbar for Chelsea.

-Chelsea were dealt a seriously bad blow just a couple minutes from the end with star forward Didier Drogba being sent off during a fracas between the sides.
+Chelsea was dealt a seriously bad blow just a couple minutes from the end with star forward Didier Drogba being sent off during a fracas between the sides.
 With Chelsea angry at Carlos Tevez's reaction to having to kick the ball out of play, both sides quickly started upon eachother in a messy series of confrontations.
 In the chaos, referee Lubos Michel spotted Drogba slapping at Nemanja Vidic and dished out an instant red card, meaning the star striker would miss out on the crunch penalty shootout.

 In the most famous all-English penalty shootout ever, it was the legendary Cristiano Ronaldo who broke rank first.
 Employing his trademark stuttered run up, the Portuguese star saw his attempt firmly pushed out by Cech, triggering a chorus of roars from the Chelsea side, and reducing Ronaldo to the verge of a breakdown.